AnaWaldila/dcad/README.md

 ## Introduction

-DCAD is a desktop software developed in Visual Basic computational language, when it was used Visual Studio 2017 platfom.
-"Dosagem de Concreto de Alto Desempenho", the name in Portuguese, this software presents a dosage for a High Performance Concrete (HPC) based on the characteristics of the materials and the method choose for the user.
-DCAD has developed with capacity to save, delete, search a register and change register about materials and provider's materials.
-After register all data base necessaire, the user can be calculate its own dosage and, finally, it is possible to save in PDF file.
+DCAD is a desktop software developed in the Visual Basic programming language, and Visual Studio 2017 platform was used.
+"Dosagem de Concreto de Alto Desempenho", in Portuguese, this software presents a dosage for a High Performance Concrete (HPC) based on the characteristics of the materials and the method chosen by the user.
+DCAD is designed with the ability to save, delete, search a record and change records about materials and their providers.
+After registering all the necessary database, the user can calculate their own dosage and, finally, it is possible to save it as a PDF file.

 ## Software DCAD

-The software starts with a principal window, where it is possible to see some operations in their menu.
+The software starts with a main window, which it is possible to visualize some operations in its menu.
 The  first one is "Cadastro" (register) and the user can choose between "Fornecedor" (provider's materials) or "Materiais" (materials).
-It is important to explanate, in this case, if the user not registered any materials, it is necessaire to registe at the least one provider's materials.
-Second one is "Nova Dosagem" (new dosage), when all materials necessaires to realize a new dosage are registered.
-Third, "Buscar" (choose), where the user can choose a material or a provider's material.
-Fourth, "Ajuda" (help), is can possible to choose between help to use the software or about the software.
+It is important to explanate, in this case, the user needs to registe at the least one provider's materials before to register a material.
+Second one is "Nova Dosagem" (new dosage), all materials are registered and it is possible to create a new dosage.
+Third, "Buscar" (search), where the user can choose a material or a provider's material.
+Fourth, "Ajuda" (help), it is can possible to choose between help to use the software or about the software.
 Finally, the last one is "Sair" (exit).
-The software's principal window can be see in Figure 1.
+The software's principal window is shown in Figure 1.

 <div>
 <img src="Figures/DCAD_Principal.png" width="50%">